davesloan/restful_api_authentication/README.md

 * x-api-key
 * x-signature

-If you are using an API resource which requires authentication you must include the following HTTP headers with the request: x-timestamp x-api-key x-signature

 The x-timestamp should be the date and time the request is sent.
 It should be in UTC time and be formatted as "YYYY-MM-DD HH:MM:SS UTC".
 For example: `2012-03-31 15:37:32 UTC`

 The x-api-key should be the same as the API key generated above.
 It should look something like `0f0721f0-5cc9-012f-c884-68a86d3dfd0`.